-With the NFL pre-draft process looming, Travis Hunter finds himself in a restless waiting game.
-Even as a projected top-three pick, the journey to the draft can be filled with anxiety and uncertainty.
-The best way to navigate the process is by seeking advice from those who have experienced it firsthand.
-In this case, Hunter, who is in a position similar to potential NFL Rookie of the Year Jayden Daniels, is leaning on the LSU alum for guidance.
+With the NFL pre-draft process looming, Travis Hunter finds himself in a restless waiting game despite being a projected top-three pick.
+The best way to go through this period is by seeking advice from those who have experienced it firsthand.
+In this case, Hunter is leaning on LSU alum and the potential NFL Rookie of the Year, Jayden Daniels, for guidance.

 Advertisement

 “Who was a high pick I can actually count on?
 Actually, it would be Jayden Daniels because he texted me before the Heisman and stuff like that.
-I spoke to him a little bit but yeah it would be Jayden Daniels.”
+I spoke to him a little bit but yeah it would be Jayden Daniels,” the Colorado star said on the latest episode of The Travis Hunter Show.

-Hunter revealed that he wasn’t expecting a call from the former Heisman winner, but he took the time to call him and offered encouraging words.
+Hunter revealed that he wasn’t expecting a text from the fellow Heisman winner, so he took some time out to call him back and offered encouraging words.
 That sounds like the right choice, considering how Daniel’s first year has gone until now.
-He hasn’t skipped a beat, taking the NFL like a duck to water.
+He hasn’t skipped a beat, taking to the NFL like a duck to water.

 A lot of expectations come with being a high draft pick.
 Not many players can live up to the hype and early promise.
 But that hasn’t been the case with Jayden.
 And Travis Hunter would want to make a similar impact in his rookie season.